joedank/ARdash/memory-bank/activeContext.md

 ## Next Steps

+- ✅ **Documented Migration Best Practices**: Created standardized patterns for idempotent migrations with proper function signatures
+- **Implement CI Check**: Create CI check to validate migration function signatures and prevent regression
-- **Monitor Performance**: Track the performance impact of the new job queues, Redis cache, and HNSW index.
+- **Monitor Performance**: Track the performance impact of the new job queues, Redis cache, and HNSW index
-- **Refine Frontend Polling**: Improve the frontend UI for the asynchronous estimate generation (e.g., add progress indicators, cancellation options).
+- **Refine Frontend Polling**: Improve the frontend UI for the asynchronous estimate generation (e.g., add progress indicators, cancellation options)
-- **Optimize Compaction**: Fine-tune the `compactAssessment` utility based on LLM performance and accuracy.
+- **Optimize Compaction**: Fine-tune the `compactAssessment` utility based on LLM performance and accuracy
-- **Scale Workers**: Adjust the concurrency settings for the embedding and estimate workers based on load.
+- **Scale Workers**: Adjust the concurrency settings for the embedding and estimate workers based on load
-- **Add pgvector Version Check**: Implement a guard in the migration to check for pgvector >= 0.5 before creating the HNSW index.
+- **Add pgvector Version Check**: Implement a guard in the migration to check for pgvector >= 0.5 before creating the HNSW index
-- **Fix Timeout Interval**: Update embedQueue.waitUntilFinished to clear the interval on resolve to prevent memory leaks.
+- **Fix Timeout Interval**: Update embedQueue.waitUntilFinished to clear the interval on resolve to prevent memory leaks
-- **Implement Progress Reporting**: Add job.updateProgress() calls in the estimate worker for better UI feedback.
+- **Implement Progress Reporting**: Add job.updateProgress() calls in the estimate worker for better UI feedback
-- **Add Redis Outage Guards**: Implement additional error handling for cases where Redis is unavailable during job submission.
+- **Add Redis Outage Guards**: Implement additional error handling for cases where Redis is unavailable during job submission
 - Implement AI-driven conversation workflow for smarter inspection-to-estimate conversion
 - Develop catalog deduplication with both trigram (pg_trgm) and vector similarity (pgvector) matching
 - Create user interfaces for handling potential duplicate detection with confidence scoring